Your sweet, angelic child has suddenly said mean things to you. Here’s how to respond when your child says hurtful things to you.

 At some point or another, we’ll all hear hurtful words from our kids.

 Yours might throw a tantrum and scream, “Die now!”
-She’ll say she doesn’t love you (or even that she hates you) and that you’re not her friend anymore.
+He’ll say he doesn’t love you (or even that he hates you) and that you’re not his friend anymore.

-It’s hurtful and devastating, even if you know she doesn’t completely understand what she’s saying.
-You know she’s frustrated, but that’s no excuse to resort to saying hurtful words.
+It’s hurtful and devastating, even if you know he doesn’t completely understand what he’s saying.
+You know he’s frustrated, but that’s no excuse to resort to saying negative things.

-Thankfully, these hurtful words are simply that—words.
-I found that certain steps can make this phase, if it is one, pass quickly.
+Thankfully, I found that certain steps can make this phase, if it is one, pass quickly.
 It all boils down to how we respond, and the role we play in it as well.
 Take a look at these tips so you know what to do when your child says hurtful things to you:

 1. Don’t take your child’s hurtful words personal

 Hearing your child say hurtful things is hard to stomach, especially when they’re offensive.
 She may have hurled insults at how you look, the meals you cook, or even how you say things.

 This isn’t the time to internalize what she notices about you or wonder whether she loves you less.
 She spoke from charged emotions, after all.
 Whether with a tinge of honesty or not, don’t focus on what she said but on calming her down.

 Free resource: Struggling with her strong-willed personality?
 Join my newsletter and get 5 Tips to Raising a Strong-Willed Child!
 Discover 5 ways to nurture and work with—not against—her inner spirit and strong personality.
 Grab it today—at no cost to you.
 As one parent said: